sudlit/ctf-writeups/WCTT2023-Quals/Web/writeup.md

 ### We have important information as follows:

-- This vulnerability only allows access. /etc/,/var/www,/tmp
+- This vulnerability only allows access to /etc/,/var/www,/tmp
 - There is a hidden vhost

 After a few minutes of searching I found  `/etc/nginx/conf.d/default.conf` is used to configure the default virtual host.
 So I input to page param for read this file